PC-Admin/awx-ansible/docs/Install_AWX.md

 ## Provision a Server

-Provision a Debian or Ubuntu server with >=8GB RAM and setup SSH access to the root account.
+Provision a Debian 11 or Ubuntu 22.04 server with >=8GB RAM and a public IP, then setup SSH access to the root account, this will be our AWX server.

+If you plan on using a backup server (recommended), provision a Debian 11 or Ubuntu 22.04 server with >=2GB RAM and setup SSH access to the root account.

 ## Setup DNS entry for it: